SkellamMixtureMechanism/SMM/README.md

 # Skellam Mixture Mechanism: a Novel Approach to Federated Learning with Differential Privacy

-This repository provides Skellam Mixture Mechanism.
+This repository provides the python3 implementation for Skellam Mixture Mechanism.

+## Dependencies
+scipy
+numpy
+tensorflow

 ## SMM for distributed sum estimation